RyanHUNGry/designing-data-intensive-applications-notes/foundations-of-data-systems.md

 - Scalabiliy measures how easy it is to scale a system when traffic increases dramatically
     1. Load is measured through load parameters such as read/write ratio on a database, number of requests per second on a web server, number of hits on a cache, and etc
     2. Twitter needed to handle read and write load from getting and posting tweets with respect to followers
-        - Twitter's first method was to store tweets, users, and follower (many-to-many table) as relational tables linked by foreign keys, which meant read performance suffered due to many joins while write performance was solid due to a single write destination
+        - i.
+Twitter's first method was to store tweets, users, and follower (many-to-many table) as relational tables linked by foreign keys, which meant read performance suffered due to many joins while write performance was solid due to a single write destination
-        - However, Twitter's get tweet rate was 2x greater in magnitude (100x) than their post tweet rate, so they leveraged a cache for each individual user and home timeline feeds for each user; this reduced read speed but decreased write speed due to writes in multiple destinations
+        - ii.
+However, Twitter's get tweet rate was 2x greater in magnitude (100x) than their post tweet rate, so they leveraged a cache for each individual user and home timeline feeds for each user; this reduced read speed but decreased write speed due to writes in multiple destinations
-        - Some celebrities are followed by millions, so updating the cache for each of these users is impossibly slow, and so Twitter uses a combination of both methods, reserving SQL joins for users with large followings
+        - iii.
+Some celebrities are followed by millions, so updating the cache for each of these users is impossibly slow, and so Twitter uses a combination of both methods, reserving SQL joins for users with large followings
     3. After load parameters are established, measure performance when load is increased using measures such as CPU usage, response time, memory usage, and etc.
-        - A common performance metric is median response time, as the median represents the 50th percentile
+        - i.
+A common performance metric is median response time, as the median represents the 50th percentile
-        - The xth percentile states that x% of response times occur in < xth percentile and 100 - x% occur in > xth percentile
+        - ii.
+The xth percentile states that x% of response times occur in < xth percentile and 100 - x% occur in > xth percentile
-        - Amazon measures on the 99.9th percentile (tail latency), which means that it accounts for the 99.9% response time in a sorted list and ensures even the 99.9th percentile is under a certain SLA to satisfy large customer orders
+        - iii.
+Amazon measures on the 99.9th percentile (tail latency), which means that it accounts for the 99.9% response time in a sorted list and ensures even the 99.9th percentile is under a certain SLA to satisfy large customer orders
-        - Amazon did not go to 99.99th percentile, because the cost of maintaining this would far outweigh the benefits
+        - iv.
+Amazon did not go to 99.99th percentile, because the cost of maintaining this would far outweigh the benefits
 - Maintainability measures how easy it is to fix bugs, upkeep performance, add features, and etc
     1. It consists of operability, simplicity, and evolvability
     2. Operability measures how easy it is to keep system running smoothly, and can be enhanced using monitoring, high visibility, self-healing, and etc
     3. Simplicity measures the lack of unnecessary complexity of a system, and can be improved using proper abstractions
-        - A trivial example is using C++ as an abstraction of assembly to write a server process
+        - i.
+A trivial example is using C++ as an abstraction of assembly to write a server process
     4. Evolvability measures agility on a data system

 # Chapter 2: Data Models